 The Selfies have been established to recognise and reward the fantastic work being done by the many highly dedicated self-published authors working in the UK today.

-The winner of The Selfies 2019 will be awarded £1,500 plus a special self-publishing package from sponsors IngramSpark for their next book.
-PR agency Bookollective have also joined the roster of supporters, offering the winner a bespoke book cover design, created by award winning designer Aimee Coveney, and a book publicity campaign worth £1000 for their next book.
-Shortlisted authors receive free entry to the London Book Fair and Author HQ, the meeting place for self-published authors.
+The winner of The Selfies 2019 won £1,500 plus a special self-publishing package from sponsors IngramSpark for her next book.
+PR agency Bookollective will offer the winner a bespoke book cover design, created by award winning designer Aimee Coveney, and a book publicity campaign worth £1000 for their next book.
+Shortlisted authors also received free entry to the London Book Fair and Author HQ, the meeting place for self-published authors.

-To keep updated with news about The Selfies 2019, and to go on a mailing list for news of the 2020 Selfies Award, please email firstname.lastname@example.org.
+To keep updated with news about The Selfies 2020 please email email@example.com.